 Hartmann wrote that “Virtue means power.”
 He goes on to state that “The true physician as well as the real priest is ordained by God,” along with “Medicine is much more an art than a science.”
 Other ‘virtues’ which Hartmann states include this: “The true physician does not brag about his cleverness or praise his medicines or seek to monopolize the right of robbing the patient… There is knowledge which is derived from man, and another knowledge which is derived from God through the light of nature.
 He who has not been born to be a physician will never succeed.
 A physician should be faithful and charitable.”
 Hartmann stresses the spiritual and moral nature of the healer as an essential component of one’s work.
 I can only concur.

-Just as I am known, internationally, as a Master Herbalist, I am also known as a Wiccan Priest.
-I am both priest and healer and cannot separate the two.
-Those whom I wish as students are those who seek knowledge motivated by a love of wisdom.
+Just as Rev. Paul is known, internationally, as a Master Herbalist, he was also known as a Wiccan Priest.
+He was both priest and healer and cannot separate the two.
+Over the decades of his work and teaching, Rev. Paul’s students were those who seek knowledge motivated by a love of wisdom.
 They are humble, a word which shares the same root as ‘humus.’
 Their growing knowledge of herbal work based upon these Four Pillars will allow them to see the divinity present in all of the herbal world, in all of Nature.

 (2) Samuel Weiser, Inc. NY, printed in 1975 from the original text published in 1893.
 This book has gone in and out of print several times in the past thirty years and is usually out of print.